nmattia/tinyweb-ng/README.md

 app.run()  # Starts the server on 127.0.0.1:8081
 ```

-Refer to the [documentation](https://nmattia.github.io/uht/) for all options.
+See the [Getting Started](#getting-started) and [Examples](#examples) sections below for more information and refer to the [documentation](https://nmattia.github.io/uht/) for all options.

-## Supported Features

-* HTTP/1.0 support
-* Route handling with method-based dispatch
-* Path parameters (`/user/<id>`)
-* Custom response headers
-* Custom status codes and phrases
-* Catch-all handler

-### Limitations

-* Only supports HTTP/1.0
-* No SSL/TLS
-* No built-in static file serving

 ## Getting Started

-This will guide you through the installation of the `uht` library and its dependencies via MicroPython and [`mip`](https://docs.micropython.org/en/latest/reference/packages.html#installing-packages-with-mip).
+This will guide you through the installation of the `uht` library and its dependencies via MicroPython and [`mip`](https://docs.micropython.org/en/latest/reference/packages.html#installing-packages-with-mip) and show you how to start an HTTP server.

+> [!NOTE]
+>
+> See the [Basic Usage](#basic-usage) section for a shorter — but equivalent — intro.

 ### Installing mpremote

-The simplest way to get a MicroPython console to your microcontroller is to use mpremote.
+The simplest way to get a MicroPython repl on your microcontroller is to use mpremote.
 First install `mpremote`:

 ```bash
 pip install --user mpremote